 I posted stories on DelsJourney.com until 2016, when I created a new travel website called

-(i.e., Joomla instead of HTML) and, with its drop-down menus and flashy home page slide show, it looks a lot flashier than DelsJourney.com.
+instead of HTML) and, with its drop-down menus and home page slide show, it looks a lot flashier than DelsJourney.com.
 I've thought about

-One thing has remained constant among both of my websites, however: neither is "monetized."
-You will never see an
+One thing has remained constant among both of my websites, however: neither is monetized.
+You'll never see an advertisement or

-advertisement or irritating pop-up on either website.
-I didn't create DelsJourney.com to make a buck and I never will make any
+irritating pop-up on either site.
+I didn't create DelsJourney or ExtremeGeographer to make a buck and I never will make any money from them.

-Today, given all the recent advancements in technology, it's easy to create a travel website today.
+Given all the recent advancements in technology, it's easy to create a travel website today.
 In fact, almost any idiot can do it – as I

-a travel website.
-But creating a travel website back in 2001 while actually on the road, like I did, was a huge technical challenge.
+proved with ExtremeGeographer.com.
+But creating a travel website back in 2001 while on the road, like I did, was a huge challenge.
+I suppose

-That's why no one except a few crazy fools like me tried to do it.
-And so, I hope you enjoy DelsJourney.com, as well as my new website,
+that's why no one except a few crazy fools like me ever tried to do it.
+Regardless, I hope you enjoy DelsJourney.com.
+And happy reading!

 Above: Busy (?) at work in Portland in 1994 back in my mustachioed days.
-Ooh, check out
+Oooh, check out

 that "modern" computer!